White House faces skepticism over prospects for a vaccine

 “Too much of the evidence points to the Trump administration pressuring the FDA to approve a vaccine by Election Day to boost the president’s reelection campaign,” he said in a statement.
 “This raises serious safety concerns about politics, not science and public health, driving the decision making process.”

-However, some longtime scientific advisers to the FDA said that the government’s preparations for the possible early availability of a vaccine do not necessarily mean that an answer will come sooner or that there will be a rush to judgment about whether one works.
+Three COVID-19 vaccines are undergoing final-stage, or Phase 3, clinical trials in the U.S. Each study is enrolling about 30,000 people who will get two shots, three weeks apart, and then will be monitored for coronavirus infections and side effects for anywhere from a week to two years.

-Three COVID-19 vaccines are undergoing final-stage, or Phase 3, clinical trials.
-The FDA will not be able to even consider a vaccine until several other key steps occur.
+The FDA will not be able to even consider a vaccine until certain key steps occur.

 First, independent experts on what are known as data safety monitoring boards, or DSMBs, will have to rule that they have collected enough information to draw firm conclusions about a vaccine’s performance.
 Then the experts will make the data available to the manufacturer, which will decide whether to submit it for FDA approval.